Chapter 20: Plans

 “The Royal Court is dismissed.”
 His chamberlain’s voice echoed through the hall.

-When the man returned, Sagen accepted the parchment, then dismissed him as well.
+When the man returned, Sagen accepted the parchment and then dismissed him.
 He read his friend’s words.
-They warmed his heart.
+They warmed his heart again.

-The Lord J’shua has heard my prayers.
-I’ve many times used Jonathan’s exact words.
-Jon is with me in this, praying for angels, open ears, and eyes.
-J’shua knows what burdens my soul.
+I’ve many times used Jon’s exact words.
+Lord J’shua has heard my prayers.
+He knows what burdens my soul.
 He’s telling me the time is near.
-No longer to pray for safety, but for strength and wisdom.
+No longer to pray for safety but for strength and wisdom.
+And Jon is with me in this, praying for guardians, open ears, and eyes.

-Sagen rolled up the parchment, tapping it on his open palm.
+Sagen rolled up the parchment, tapping it on his open palm, pondering his options.

 Gaelib tried to turn me against Jonathan with false witnesses.
-But if I’d fought too hard for Jon… no, it is too soon.
+He’d even pushed for a penalty of death.
+But he failed to convince me.
+I know Jonathan Otual.
+But if I’d fought too hard for Jon…no, it is too soon.

 Placing the scroll on the table, he walked to the window.

-Since the death of his father had been confirmed as murder, Sagen had moved cautiously, quietly determining loyalties and building alliances.
+Since the death of his father was confirmed as murder, Sagen had moved cautiously, quietly determining loyalties and building alliances.
 He was convinced that Gaelib wasn’t yet ready to move against him openly.
-However, that conclusion was based upon Sagan playing the role of ‘easily guided king’.
-If he did something too out of character – such as pardoning Jon – it might scare Melazera into doing something rash.
+However, that conclusion was based upon Sagan playing the role of easily guided king.
+If he did something too out of character—such as pardoning Jon—it might scare Gaelib into doing something rash.

-I must play this game out until my pieces are all in place.
+Yet I must draw this game out until my pieces are all in place.

-He looked down on the inner courtyard, all the colorful nobles, and their flamboyant wives, were milling about, each plotting and maneuvering to gain advantage.
+He looked down at the inner courtyard.
+All the colorful nobles, and their flamboyant wives, were milling about, each plotting and maneuvering to gain advantage.

+No chess master thinks poorly of his pawns.
+He may surrender any piece in order to win.
+Pawns are as important as every other piece.
+Though they move square by square, they can block and capture.
+A wily pawn can even become a queen.
 I will sing in the spirit a war song and a love song.
-There is nothing more potent than the Love of God.
-I repent, Lord.
-I will trust in your sacrifice, your death, and resurrection, for my people’s sake.
+There is nothing more potent than the love of God.
+I repent, Lord J’shua.
+I will trust in your sacrifice, your death, and your resurrection for my people’s sake.

 “Yes, Your Majesty.”
-A short, dark-haired man, wearing a blue cap and a beige silk shirt stepped into the hall.
-Strumming pleasant chords on his lute, his tooled knee-high boots tapped a pleasant beat.
+A short, dark-haired man stepped into the hall, strumming pleasant chords on his lute.
+His tooled, knee-high boots tapped a pleasant beat.
+A green cap constrained his wispy brown hair.

 “Thank you for alerting me when Jonathan arrived.”

-“I am sorry he eluded me at the Herald’s Station.
+“I am sorry he eluded me at the herald station.
 He is quite good.
 I had hoped to catch him in the shadows to warn him away.
 For the same reason, I did not let on when he followed me back to the castle.
-I thought discovering that someone followed him would dissuade from coming to speak with you.”
+I thought discovering he’d been followed by someone from the court would dissuade him from coming to speak with you.”

 The minstrel strummed another chord.
 “Will he survive?”